 6. Mega-Dose Loperamide

 Loperamide HCL is the active ingredient in the over-the-counter anti-diarrhea medication known as Imodium AD.
 It acts as an opioid agonist on the myenteric plexus of the large intestine, thus, it can stop opiate withdrawal diarrhea and stomach cramping very well.

 Furthermore, many individuals have eliminated 80-90% or more of their opiate withdrawal symptoms (including insomnia) by mega-dosing with loperamide.
 I published the article How To Use Loperamide For Opiate Withdrawal, and readers have commented and emailed me how well the protocol worked for them.

-To learn more on how to sleep during opiate withdrawal by mega-dosing loperamide, I encourage you to read the article.
+To learn more about how to sleep during opiate withdrawal by mega-dosing loperamide, I encourage you to read the article.

-Baclofen is a centrally-acting skeletal muscle relaxant that was approved by the FDA in 1977 for its ability to reduce muscle spams, muscle tightness, and pain.
+Baclofen is a centrally-acting skeletal muscle relaxant that was approved by the FDA in 1977 for its ability to reduce muscle spasms, muscle tightness, and pain.

 It’s typically prescribed for spastic movement disorders, most commonly in instances of:

 - Spinal cord injury